 Rights of Future Generations

-The first Sharjah Architecture Triennial, curated by Adrian Lahoud, brought together over thirty projects by architects, artists, and activists.
+The first Sharjah Architecture Triennial, curated by Adrian Lahoud, brought together architects, artists, and activists.
 The exhibition reflected on the importance of intergenerational perspectives in addressing environmental crises, and reaffirmed architecture’s fundamental role in imagining novel forms of coexistence.

-As the Triennial’s head of publications, Andrea Bagnato edited two books, and an essay series in collaboration with global media outlets.
+As the Triennial’s head of publications, Andrea Bagnato edited two books, plus an essay series in collaboration with global media outlets.

 read the online essays